 Improving the Enrollment Process of a Social Cash Transfer Program

-Client: World Food Program & Ministry of Community Development Mother and Child Health
+Client: World Food Program, Zambia Ministry of Community Development, Mother and Child Health

-This expansion of SCT benefits provides an opportunity to improve the program’s enrollment process, which, to date, has been labor-intensive and vulnerable to error.
-In anticipation of this scale-up, various donors and partners are undertaking activities to support the MCDMCH in the expansion.
-One of these partners, the World Food Program (WFP), seeks to examine how a transition to electronic data collection methods (“m-tech”) could affect the enrollment process.
-WFP has engaged IDinsight to conduct an evaluation to determine which method of enumeration and registration system (paper versus m-tech) is fast, accurate, affordable, intelligible, and scalable.
+The World Food Program (WFP) sought to examine how a transition to electronic data collection methods (“m-tech”) could affect the SCT’s enrollment process.
+WFP engaged IDinsight to conduct an evaluation in order to determine which method of enumeration and registration system (paper versus m-tech) was fast, accurate, affordable, intelligible, and scalable.